-Even if she were to work full-time, Vanessa Bachmann could hardly afford to pay for the outside care of her three children.
-She manages to reconcile family and job by taking care of the children herself on four weekdays.
-Marlon, the youngest, is then with her all the time , Matilda and Emely, who go to school and kindergarten respectively, join her in the afternoon.
-On Friday all three are either in the day nursery or in after-school care, and from Friday to Sunday evening with their father.
+For her as a mother, that’s important.
+She takes care of her children Matilda, Emely, and Marlon four days a week.
+Childcare would be too expensive and wouldn’t be worthwhile.
+Marlon, the youngest, is with her all the time, while Matilda and Emely, who go to school and kindergarten respectively, join her in the afternoon.
+On Fridays all three are either in the day nursery or in after-school care, and from Friday to Sunday evening are with their father.
 In an emergency, Vanessa's mom helps out.
 An important source of support for a self-employed woman.